It’s a jungle out there when it comes to shoes and plantar fasciitis. Lurking in your favorite pair of shoes could be an arch-killer.

 1. Stiletto Heels or Ultra-High Heels

-Ultra high heels raise the arch of your foot to an unnatural angle, destabilizing it and putting an intense amount of strain your plantar fascia, making them some of the worst shoes for your feet.
+Ultra-high heels raise the arch of your foot to an unnatural angle, destabilizing it and putting an intense amount of strain on your plantar fascia, making them some of the worst shoes for your feet.
 Not to mention, you’re always one short step away from an ankle sprain or break!

 Hold the front door: If stiletto heels are enemy #1, then shouldn’t flats be one of the best shoes you can wear for plantar fasciitis?
 Not so fast.
 Flats create the opposite problem for your feet, offering little to no support for the arches of your feet, meaning that your plantar fascia isn’t able to distribute your weight and the impact of movement nearly as well.
 Without proper support, your arch can be further strained and flattened because of flats.
 Bad news for plantar fasciitis!

 3. Flip Flops

 Flip flops are another top culprit for bad shoes for plantar fasciitis.
 Flip flops typically have flat, skinny soles that absorb very little impact–leaving your arch to stand alone in supporting your weight and the strain of physical activity.
 Flip flops also have zero support for your heel, meaning it’s possible for your foot to suddenly shift if you encounter an unexpected obstacle, straining your plantar fascia or other muscles and ligaments in your foot.

 4. Bare Feet

 While initially, it might seem that au-naturale is best, walking in bare feet can take a serious toll on your arch and is terrible for plantar fasciitis.
 Why?
 Because without proper support, your feet are left alone to absorb the full impact of physical activity.
 And when the plantar fascia is already strained because of plantar fasciitis, going barefoot can be one of the fastest ways to exacerbate the condition.